PiwikPRO/PPMS-PublicDocs/audience_manager/api.rst

 Get user attributes
 ```````````````````
-Gets :term:`user` profile :term:`attributes<attribute>`. :term:`User` has to be identified by :term:`analytics ID`.
+Fetches the :term:`user` profile :term:`attributes<attribute>`.
+The :term:`user` have to be identified by :term:`analytics ID`.

 .. note::
     In order to secure the :term:`PII` data, no :term:`attribute` is returned by default.
 You need to put each
-    :term:`attribute` you want to access on :term:`attribute whitelist` before it'll be returned by this command.
+    :term:`attribute` you want to access on :term:`attribute whitelist` before it is returned by this command.
 In
     order to do that, go to `Audience Manager` > `Attributes` tab and `enable` :term:`attribute` for the public API
     access.
-It's your responsibility to make sure no :term:`user` :term:`PII` data will be available via API.
+It is your responsibility to make sure no :term:`user` :term:`PII` data will be available via API.

 .. todo::
     Check with Data Protection Officer what are restrictions on data provided this way.
 Maybe we should add here link to